Maria Adams, Credit Cards Moderator

 @m_adams

-The easiest Navy Federal credit card to get is the Navy Federal Credit Union nRewards® Secured Credit Card because you can get approved with Bad credit.
-The Navy Federal Credit Union nRewards® Secured Credit Card requires a refundable deposit (minimum of $200), and the deposit becomes your credit limit.
-It’s a real credit card, so information about your account will be reported to credit bureaus.
+The easiest Navy Federal credit card to get is the Navy Federal Credit Union cashRewards Secured Credit Card because it is designed for people with bad credit.
+The card requires a refundable deposit of at least $200, which will determine your credit limit.
+Your account information will also be reported to the major credit bureaus, helping you build credit.

-Keep in mind that, no matter how creditworthy you may be, you won’t get approved for a Navy Federal credit card if you don’t qualify for NFCU membership.
 Navy Federal Credit Union membership is open to members of the military, Department of Defense employees, veterans, and their families.
-You can see if you can become a member at the Navy Federal Credit Union website.
+You can see if you can become a member online.
 But that restriction alone makes NFCU cards harder to get than comparable cards open to the general public.

 People also ask